Efficient lambda-enhanced gray molasses using an EIT-based laser locking scheme: Experimental results

-Since gray molasses is predicated on the interplay between the dark state and motional coupling to the bright states, we also expect to find that the population of the $\ket{F=2}$ ground states shows a dependency on the ratio $\omega/\Omega$.
-Diagonalising the atom-light Hamiltonian (see Section \ref{sec-model}), it is found there is a family of dark states which can be expressed as a superposition of the ground state energy eigenfunctions, for example where $\alpha=\omega/\Omega$, and $A =\sqrt{6+2/3\alpha^2} $, giving an $F=2$ population $P_{F=2} = 9\alpha^2/(1+9\alpha^2)$.
-In Figure~\ref{fig:F=2pop} the $\ket{F=2}$ state population after 2 ms of gray molasses, plotted as a function of $\omega/\Omega$, together with the result obtained from a wave function Monte Carlo model of our experiment and the dark state population $P_{F=2}$.
-The agreement between the simulation and the experimental data provides further evidence for the underlying gray molasses dynamics, and strongly supports the role of the dark state in the cooling mechanism.
+Since gray molasses is predicated on the interplay between the dark state and motional coupling to the bright states, we also expect to find that the population of the $\ket{F=2}$ ground states shows a dependency on the ratio $\omega/\Omega$ (here we drop the subscript `0' which defines the peak rabi frequency in a gaussian beam).
+To understand this dependency, we diagonalised the atom-light Hamiltonian (see Section \ref{sec-model}) over the $\ket{F_g=1,2,m_{F_g} }$ and $\ket{F_e = 2,m_{F_e} }$ states using standard techniques \cite{Sakurai1994}.
+The dark states $\psi_\text{D}$ are those ground states that (after diagonalization) do not project onto the excited $5P_{3/2}$ states.
+Since the dark states are in general a superposition of the $|F_g,m_F\rangle$ states, we can calculate the probability, $P_{F=2} = \sum_{m_F}\left\vert \langle F=2,m_F | \psi_\text{D} \rangle \right\vert^2$ of finding an atom in the $F=2$ states.
+In doing this, we found a family of dark states which can be expressed as a superposition of the ground state energy eigenfunctions, for example one state is where $\alpha=\omega/\Omega$, and $A =\sqrt{6+2/3\alpha^2} $, giving an $F=2$ fractional population $P_{F=2} = 9\alpha^2/(1+9\alpha^2)$.
+We note that when including the $5P_{3/2}, F'=3$ states, there are no exact dark states because the Raman laser does not couple to $F'=3$, but the detuning of the cooling beam from the $F=3$ is large ($\approx 42\,\Gamma$) and so the dark state concept remains useful.